MicrosoftDocs/sql-docs/docs/relational-databases/security/sql-data-discovery-and-classification.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 Data Discovery & Classification introduces a new tool built into SQL Server Management Studio (SSMS) for **discovering**, **classifying**, **labeling** & **reporting** the sensitive data in your databases.
-Discovering and classifying your most sensitive data (business, financial, healthcare, PII, etc.) can play a pivotal role in your organizational information protection stature.
+Discovering and classifying your most sensitive data (business, financial, healthcare, etc.) can play a pivotal role in your organizational information protection stature.
 It can serve as infrastructure for:
-* Helping meet data privacy standards and regulatory compliance requirements, such as GDPR.
+* Helping meet data privacy standards.
 * Controlling access to and hardening the security of databases/columns containing highly sensitive data.

 > [!NOTE]
 > Data Discovery & Classification is **supported for SQL Server 2008 and later**.
 For Azure SQL Database, see [Azure SQL Database Data Discovery & Classification](https://go.microsoft.com/fwlink/?linkid=866265).